-This powder contains antioxidants, minerals, vitamins, and probiotics that work to improve gut health, which in turn can make your skin healthier and more radiant.
+This powder contains 18 bio-fermented and probiotic superfoods that work to improve gut health, which in turn can make your skin healthier and more radiant.
 For dosage, mix one teaspoon into water or another beverage.

 While your body creates collagen, the production of the protein decreases as you get older, which can lead to wrinkles and crepey skin, among other things.
 Sometimes, you might need to add on collagen-rich foods or supplements.
 Vital Proteins makes a variety of these products—in particular, its Beauty Collagen supports glowy and hydrated skin.

 An editor-favorite brand, Sakara Life's Super Powder is a blend of plant protein, daily greens, phytoceramides, digestive enzymes, B12, and L-theanine.
 These ingredients all work to improve energy, skin health, immunity, and gut health.